Lawyers’ Trust Accounts Board Helping to Secure Equal Access to Justice

 Laurel Legal Services, Inc.’s mission is to provide free civil legal representation and information to low-income clients and domestic violence victims in a six county area.

-The mission of Legal Aid of Southeastern Pennsylvania (LASP) is to provide quality legal representation to low-income and vulnerable people, to empower them to solve problems without legal representation through legal education and increased access to the courts, and to change community practices and systems that cause or aggravate poverty.
+The mission of Legal Aid of Southeastern Pennsylvania, Inc. (LASP) is to provide quality legal representation to low-income and vulnerable people, to empower them to solve problems without legal representation through legal education and increased access to the courts, and to change community practices and systems that cause or aggravate poverty.

 The mission of the Legal Clinic for the Disabled, Inc. (LCD) is to provide free, high quality legal representation to low-income people with physical disabilities in the Philadelphia region to help them overcome legal obstacles that would otherwise affect their independence, health or quality of life.